MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/sap-setup-assistant/overview.md

 To ensure the best chance of a successful installation and deployment of the SAP Procurement template, it's important to complete as many activity steps as possible in each stage before going to the next stage.

+## Access SAP Setup Assistant

+The SAP Setup Assistant template is available in [Microsoft AppSource](<https://aka.ms/AccessSAPSetupAssistantTemplate>).

-To avoid having to transfer downloaded files across the machines, we recommend to **run the SAP Setup Assistant on the Windows Virtual Machine** where the data gateway will be setup.
+To avoid having to transfer downloaded files across the machines, we recommend you **run the SAP Setup Assistant on the Windows Virtual Machine** where the data gateway is set up.

 ## SAP Setup Assistant package

-The SAP Setup Assistant template is available in [Microsoft AppSource](<https://aka.ms/AccessSAPSetupAssistantTemplate>).
-The template package consists of one solution:

-- **SAP Setup Assistant** contains foundational components used for SAP Setup Assistant
+The template package consists of one solution that contains the foundational components used for SAP Setup Assistant:

-### SAP Setup Assistant solution components

 - One canvas app:
   - **SAP Setup Assistant** is the canvas app that takes user through different stages, activities, and steps.